 - Add a meta description to your election results page that is less than 150 characters.
 If more than 150 characters are used, the text again will appear truncated on search engine results pages.

 - A good meta (page) description ensures people using search engines that they are clicking on the correct page.
-If you are a current CivicEngage client and need a refresher on how to add meta descriptions to new site pages, contact your account manager or log in to the CivicPlus Help Center for assistance.
+If you are a current CivicEngage client and need a refresher on how to add meta descriptions to new site pages, contact your client success or log in to the CivicPlus Help Center for assistance.

 The following advice will help you further optimize your website's performance on election day: